Terms and conditions

 Supervisory Authority – means any local, national or multinational agency, department, official, parliament, public or statutory person or any government or professional body, regulatory or supervisory authority, board or other body responsible for administering Data Protection Laws;

-Transfer – bears the same meaning as the word ‘transfer’ in Article 44 of the GDPR (or the extent wider the definition of ‘transfer’ in equivalent provisions of UK Data Protection Laws).
-Related expressions such as Transfers and Transferring shall be construed accordingly; and
+Transfer – bears the same meaning as the word ‘transfer’ in Article 44 of the UK GDPR (or the extent wider the definition of ‘transfer’ in equivalent provisions of UK Data Protection Laws).
+Related expressions such as Transfers and Transferring shall be construed accordingly.

 2 Processor and Controller